mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 ### Running Out of Memory With Polars

-Sometimes when you query data with Polars, you may run out of memory, even when the query seems small.
+Sometimes when you query data with Polars you may run out of memory, even when the query seems small.
 To prevent this:

 - Pass `low_memory=True` to `scan_parquet()`
 - Even if the resulting dataframe is small enough to just call `.collect()`, stream to a Parquet file on disk, then read it back.
 For some reason this may use far less memory.
 This is particularly useful for intermediate queries where you just use `.head()` instead of an aggregation.
 (Polars is still a new library.
 They made some changes to their streaming engine since I discovered this trick.)
 - Add _swap_.
-(On Linux you can even create a file and register it as swap memory.)
+(On Linux you can even create a file in a normal folder and register it as swap memory.)

 ::: {.callout .warning}
 Vertical scaling (switching to a larger computer) might not prevent you from running out of memory.

 Polars uses all CPU cores by default.
-If the bigger computer has more cores, each core consumes memory, so the total memory usage will go up.
+If the bigger computer has more cores, each core consumes memory, so the total memory usage will go up and you may still run out of memory.

 You can tell Polars to use fewer cores with the [`POLARS_MAX_THREADS`](https://docs.pola.rs/api/python/stable/reference/api/polars.thread_pool_size.html) environment variable.
 :::